-You will find so many fun things to do in Monterey with kids when you visit there.
-I've put together my list of the top 20 includes ideas that your entire family will enjoy.
+You will find so many fun things to do in Monterey with kids when you visit.
+I've put together my list of the top 20, which includes ideas that your entire family will enjoy.

 Disclaimer: I receive a small commission from some of the links on this page.

 My top recommendation on my list of things to do in Monterey with kids is to head over to the Monterey Bay Aquarium.
 This amazing attraction is one of the top-rated aquariums in the world.